Robert Baden-Powell, 1st Baron Baden-Powell: Recognition

-In 1931, Major Frederick Russell Burnham dedicated Mount Baden-Powell in California to his old Scouting friend from forty years before.
+In 1931, Major Frederick Russell Burnham dedicated Mount Baden-Powell in California to his friend from forty years before.
 Today, their friendship is honoured in perpetuity with the dedication of the adjoining peak, Mount Burnham.
 Baden-Powell was nominated for the Nobel Peace Prize on numerous occasions, including 10 separate nominations in 1928.
 He was awarded the Wateler Peace Prize in 1937.
 In 2002, Baden-Powell was named 13th in the BBC's list of the 100 Greatest Britons following a UK-wide vote.
 As part of the Scouting 2007 Centenary, Nepal renamed Urkema Peak to Baden-Powell Peak.

-In June 2020, following the George Floyd protests in Britain and the removal of the statue of Edward Colston in Bristol, the Bournemouth, Christchurch and Poole Council (BCP Council) announced that a statue of Baden-Powell on Poole Quay would be removed temporarily for its protection, amid fears for its safety.
+In June 2020, following the George Floyd protests in Britain and the removal of the statue of Edward Colston in Bristol, Bournemouth, Christchurch and Poole Council (BCP Council) announced that a statue of Baden-Powell on Poole Quay would be removed temporarily for its protection, amid fears for its safety.
 Police believed it was on a list of monuments to be destroyed or removed, and that it was a target for protestors due to perceptions that Baden-Powell had held homophobic and racist views.
-The statue had been installed by BCP Council in 2008.
+The statue was installed by Poole Borough Council in 2008.

-Following opposition to its removal, including from local residents, and past and present scouts, some of whom camped nearby to ensure it stayed in place, BCP Council had the statue boarded up instead.
+Following opposition to its removal, including from residents, and past and present scouts, some of whom camped nearby to ensure it stayed in place, BCP Council had the statue boarded up instead.
 Mark Howell, deputy leader of BCP Council was quoted as saying, "It is our intention that the boarding is removed at the earliest, safe opportunity."